Alejogb1/job-board/blog-data/define-a-constant-in-verilog-for-synthesis.md

 `localparam` is the go-to when you have internal constants that must not be changed from outside the module So if you have a constant that is really local and for internal use within the module then use the `localparam` keyword and you'll be fine

-Okay here's a thing I ran into once This was a nightmare let me tell you it's not about using `parameter` or `localparam` but about how you use them in more complex situations
+ here's a thing I ran into once This was a nightmare let me tell you it's not about using `parameter` or `localparam` but about how you use them in more complex situations

 Let's say you're doing some kind of DSP processing and you need a bunch of pre-calculated constants for a look-up table You cannot just fill your source code with random numbers and magic constants We were debugging a complex system for a week before we realized the issue It was a huge mistake We could have avoided it if we used parameters or localparams correctly